mms112/ExpandWorldPrefabs/README.md

 - poke (P): List of poke objects:
   - prefab: Target object id or value group.
   - self: If true, the object itself is poked.
 Prefab is not checked.
+  - target: Specific ZDO object.
+Prefab is not checked.
   - parameter: Custom value used as the parameter for the `poke` type.
   - evaluate: If false, math expressions are not calculated in the parameter.
 Default is true.
     - For example if some text has math symbols, it might cause weird results.